Radio Radio: Saturday Night Live performance

 Costello and the band then played "Radio Radio" instead.
 SNL producer Lorne Michaels was reportedly furious, giving Costello the finger throughout the duration of the performance.
 When asked about this, Costello replied, "I'm not going to say that's true.
 Bill Murray told me that at the 25th-anniversary party.
 He said, 'Don't let Lorne tell you he was in on the joke.
 I remember him doing that.'
 So I'm not saying it; Bill is saying it.
 Lorne can take it up with Bill.
 I don't know".
-Costello was banned from Saturday Night Live until 1989.
+Costello was not invited to perform on Saturday Night Live until 1989.
 He reflected, "It felt good, but it was hardly a revolutionary act".

 Costello referenced the incident during SNLs 25th anniversary show in 1999, where he burst in on Beastie Boys during their performance of "Sabotage" and, after reprising his famous introduction of the song from the original performance, played "Radio Radio" with the Beastie Boys backing him.

 Costello said later that the inspiration for the last-minute song change came from Jimi Hendrix's 1969 performance on the BBC television show The Lulu Show.
 Hendrix was scheduled to play his hit, "Hey Joe", but stopped midway, saying "I'm going to stop playing this rubbish".
 He then began performing Cream's "Sunshine of Your Love"—dedicating it to the recently broken-up Cream—until he was pulled from the air.
 Costello recalled, "It was like watching your television go out of control".